Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 - Basic types:

-- Interfaces: They define the structure of an object.
+- Interfaces: Define the structure of an object.
 Example:

 - Custom types: